 The NTMA Act 2014 provides for the transfer of the liabilities of the National Pensions Reserve Fund Commission (the "Commission") to the NTMA (as controller and manager of the ISIF) on and after the date of constitution of the ISIF, and states that the NTMA (as controller and manager of the ISIF) is responsible for discharging the obligations of the Commission under any such liability.
-In this regard, litigation is on-going in New York in respect of the 2007 leveraged buy-out of the Tribune Company.
-The litigation, which consists of a federal law action and a number of related state law actions, involves more than 4,000 shareholders of the Tribune Company, including the Commission.
+In this regard, litigation had been on-going in New York in respect of the 2007 leveraged buy-out of the Tribune Company and has now fully concluded.
+The litigation, which consisted of a federal law action and a number of related state law actions, involved more than 4,000 shareholders of the Tribune Company, including the Commission.
+The federal law action against the shareholder defendants, including the Commission, was dismissed by a United States District Court in January 2017.
+The related state law claims were dismissed by a United States District Court in September 2013.
+After a series of appeals of both the federal and state claims, the plaintiffs' avenues for review are now exhausted, and the dismissals of all claims are final.
+Accordingly, as of the reporting date, no provision has been recognised in these financial statements.